Sweet Mini Pepper Seeds (Red, Yellow & Orange) – Colorful, Crunchy Garden Favorite

 Plant Profile

-- Fruit Size - Small tapered peppers typically 2–4 inches long and 1–2 inches wide.
+Fruit Size: Small tapered peppers typically 2–4 inches long and 1–2 inches wide

-- Plant Size - Compact to medium plants usually grow 18–30 inches tall and 18–24 inches wide.
+Plant Size: Compact to medium plants, 18–30 inches tall and 18–24 inches wide

 Flavor Profile